-La Tania Flying Guide
+La Tania Flight Guide - Ultimate and Complete

-All the Ski Flights information you need
+All the Ski Flights information you will ever need...

 all old enough to realise that schedules change frequently.
 This is just a guide to assist you and focuses on flights during the main part of the Winter season - many routes don't run in Summer at all and some don't get going fully until January with additional flights at peak holiday times.

 For further details of all the airports, their locations, travel times and transfer information including driving directions, car hire, private transfers, bus & rail links etc check out the La Tania Transfer Page.

 The No Frills LCC Operators - Usually on sale from March/April for next Winter

 Huge disruptions throughout 2020 and in to 2021 - lots of flights cancelled and schedules changed.
 Current situation is very fluid with current bookings and timings being changed quite regular for Winter 2022.
 We'll have a comprehensive update once we get flying again...

 easyJet have closed bases at Southend, Newcastle and Stansted with a much reduced service (Newcastle only flying to Belfast & Bristol from late Summer 2020 for example).
 All these 2020 routes below are TBC.

 On 01 Dec easyJet announced charges for overhead baggage from 10 Feb unless you're buying a decent seat or have easyJet Plus membership (a bag under the seat in front still goes free).

 are still leading the way with up to 76 flights per day from 15 airports across the UK to Geneva, Lyon & Grenoble for Winter 2019.